 Mobile wallets are often called digital wallets.
 However, they’re implemented differently.
 Both store payment information, but you don’t necessarily need to use a digital wallet on a mobile device.

 For example, Apple Pay, Samsung Pay, and Google Pay are mobile wallets that you can install on a handheld or wearable device.
 For instance, a regular PayPal account is a digital wallet.
 However, it’s viewed as a mobile wallet when it functions in conjunction with mobile payment services and mobile devices.

 Digital wallets have turned into the world’s top payment method for e-commerce and point-of-sale (POS) transactions, according to WorldPay’s 2021 Global Payments Report.
 Moreover, they’re projected to make up over one-half of e-commerce payments and one-third of POS transactions by 2024.

 Increasingly, smart wallets are becoming more convenient.
 Specifically, digital wallet providers are evolving from swift and frictionless payments to offering a holistic digital experience.
 So, it’s no surprise that ordering products or services over the Internet and paying via voice command on a mobile banking application is on the rise.

 Under the European Digital Identity Wallet initiative, countries will offer digital wallets to citizens and businesses.
-These wallets can link national digital identities with other documents, such as a driving license, diplomas, and bank accounts.
+These wallets can link national digital identities with other documents, such as driving licenses, diplomas, and bank accounts.

-A mobile wallet is a digitized version of physical wallets that you can install on your smartphone.
-This type of digital wallet or e-wallet virtually stores financial cards and other documents, such as bank information, a driver’s license, Social Security card, loyalty cards, health insurance cards, hotel key cards, and bus or train tickets.
+A mobile wallet is a digitized version of a physical wallet that you can install on your smartphone.
+This type of digital wallet or e-wallet virtually stores financial cards and other documents, such as bank information, a driver’s license, a Social Security card, loyalty cards, health insurance cards, hotel key cards, and bus or train tickets.

 Here are the basic features and benefits mobile wallets offer: